How to shake-off a bad day.

 Having a bad day is often multifactorial.
 It may have been a patient or even a fellow co-worker who was angry, upset, or just plain mean, and took it out on you.
 Regardless of what caused this lashing out, it’s important to not internalize the actions, behaviors, or words of others.
 Certainly there were factors at play long before your interaction that led to the contentions interaction.

-The same goes if you were the one to lash out or lose your temper with someone else.
+The same goes if you had a bad day, or were the one to lash out and lose your temper.
 Chances are, there were several other factors that compounded before this happened.
 Give yourself some grace and kindness.
 Apologize if you need to.

 Often there is not time to debrief an incident immediately after it happens.
 Once the work is done and the patients are cared for, you should definitely make time to process how the day (or any particular interactions) made you feel.